Christofle Silverware Authorized Dealer

 Christofle Flatware – Exceptional silversmith world since 1830

 Founded in 1830, Christofle is the most renowned name in French flatware.
 Whether contemporary or classic, whether its contours are rounded or architectural, Christofle flatware is a luxury lifestyle brand manufactured to exacting standards.
-Every piece of Christofle flatware, produced at its workshops in Yainville in Normandy, must pass through 52 people, an impressive process known as “100 hands.”
+Every piece of Christofle silverware, produced at its workshops in Yainville in Normandy, must pass through 52 people, an impressive process known as “100 hands.”
 The clientele can be confident that they are taking home pieces of outstanding quality that will be the delight and pride of generations to come.
 Each Christofle pattern and design has a fascinating story behind and an extremely rich heritage.

 According to Christofle, the relationship with the customer does not end with the sale, but it’s the beginning of ongoing communication and interaction with product-use education at the core, so that people can fully enjoy the Christofle articles and share the precious moments the tantalizing flatware collections create with an interminable voyage into the past and into the future.
 Over time, the company has extended its strategy and line of offerings to attract and engage with new customers becoming the guarantor for stainless steel, silver plated and sterling silver cutlery of outstanding quality.
 And just like haute couture, Maison Christofle continues the tradition of the art of gold, creating handmade pieces with ancestral techniques such as turning, spinning, flattening and engraving.
 Indeed the flatware collections offer a choice of metals to satisfy the tastes of an ever changing clientele and offer different forms of combinations.